Hiroko Yamasaki (former Olympic athlete in rhythmic gymnastics) joined and left the FFWPU (was Unification Church)

 After that she joined the committee to promote rhythmic gymnastics at the Athens Olympics as deputy general director.
 She is now the Director of the Japan Gymnastics Association.

 February 1999: “TWO young women – one an Olympic rhythmic gymnast, the other a famous singer-actress – found God and salvation in a church that promised to find each of them a dream man.
 In a blaze of glory nearly seven years ago, their arranged marriages assured the future of the Unification Church – the Moonies – in Japan.

 Now the experience of one of them, 1984 Los Angeles Olympian Hiroko Yamasaki, is an example for the 4,000 Japanese Moonies married yesterday at a mass wedding in Seoul.

-Then on April 21, 1993 she appeared at a dramatic nationally televised news conference, saying “Everything was a mistake”.
+Then on April 21, 1993 she appeared at a dramatic nationally televised news conference attended by nearly 200 journalists.
+She said, “Everything was a mistake”.
 She announced her decision to leave her marriage and the Unification Church.

 “I was placed in a world of delusion where people’s minds were being controlled,” she said later.
 “So I still cannot figure out to what extent the affection I felt towards Teshigawara was real.”